 - Describe the theory and research supporting mPEAK

-- Motivate themselves with encouragement rather than self-criticism
+- Use skills to motivate themselves with encouragement rather than self-criticism

-- Integrate core mindfulness exercises into daily life
+- Apply core mindfulness exercises into daily life

-- Implement simple mindfulness and mPEAK practices with patients, students, or clients
+- Demonstrate simple mindfulness and mPEAK practices with patients, students, or clients

 - Describe the central role of mindfulness meditation practice for fostering peak performance in the regulation of emotions and behaviors

 - Articulate the rationale for an ongoing mindfulness meditation practice to derive full benefit from the mPEAK program

 This program is designed for athletes, executives, leaders, musicians, dancers, law enforcement, first responders and anyone who sets big goals and pushes themselves towards excellence.
 Participating in this 3-day intensive program satisfies one of the prerequisites for becoming an mPEAK program teacher.
 Meditation experience is not necessary to participate in this 3-day intensive, but it can facilitate a deeper learning experience.